erdtch/yolo_trainer_with_python/README.md

                 5. Learning Rate, Steps, Scales, Burn In
                 6. Data augmentation
                 7. Number of iterations
+        Note : You have to edit class number on parameter "classes" in cfg file to match your classes.

 You can see more details about YOLO configurations at ***TOPIC 6*** on this website: